 What Happens To Kamala Harris' Senate Seat After The Election?
 There's A Process

-According to multiple news outlets, there are some prominent names being considered to fill a possible vacancy, including House Intelligence Committee Chairman Rep. Adam Schiff.
-Other contenders include former Los Angeles Mayor Antonio Villaraigosa, Secretary of State Alex Padilla, Attorney General Xavier Becerra, and Democratic Reps.
+According to multiple news outlets, prominent names that were also in consideration included House Intelligence Committee Chairman Rep. Adam Schiff, former Los Angeles Mayor Antonio Villaraigosa, Attorney General Xavier Becerra, and Democratic Reps.
 Karen Bass, Barbara Lee, Katie Porter, and Nanette Diaz Barragan.

 With the speculation put to rest, it looks like Padilla is ready to step into Harris' shoes, er, Chucks.

 Editor's Note: This post was updated on Dec.
 22, following Gov. Gavin Newsom's announcement that California's Secretary of State Alex Padilla will fill Vice President-elect Kamala Harris' Senate seat.